shaunpersad/authless-comments-example/README.md

 Note: This project is set up to use Docker and `docker-compose`.
 To build and run with Docker, rename `.env.local-sample` to `.env.local` and fill out the necessary variables.
 Then, simply run `docker-compose up`.

 Notice that the `CONTENTFUL_CONTENT_MANAGEMENT_ACCESS_TOKEN` environment variable is not prefixed with `REACT_APP_` as the others are.
-This is on purpose, to prevent `create-react-app` from accidentally exporting this variable to the front-end code.
+This is on purpose, to prevent `create-react-app` from exporting this variable to the front-end code.

 When deploying to Netlify, remember to fill out the environment variables in Netlify's dashboard as well.